the1Riddle/alx-low_level_programming/0x1A-hash_tables/README.md

 Data Structures
 ---------------

-The following data structures is used for this project:
+The following data structures are used for this project:

 	/**
 	 * struct hash_node_s - Node of a hash table